Dasaavawar/Back_End_Development_and_APIs_Courses/README.md

-# freeCodeCamp - Back End Development and APIs Courses - Courses
+# freeCodeCamp - Back End Development and APIs - Courses

-## Back End Development and APIs Courses
+## Back End Development and APIs

 Until this point, you've only used JavaScript on the front end to add interactivity to a page, solve algorithm challenges, or build an SPA.
 But JavaScript can also be used on the back end, or server, to build entire web applications.